MetaSys-LISBP/PhysioFit/docs/faq.rst

 As a starting point, we recommend to start with the most appropriate model you have in mind based on the type of experiment you have conducted.
-Start with the simplest model that fits your data, and evaluate the quality of the fit based on the χ² test results and the plots of experimental vs simulated data.
+Start with the simplest model that fits your data, and evaluate the quality of the fit based on the χ² test results and on the plots of experimental vs simulated data.
 If the fit is not satisfactory, you may want to try more complex models, but keep in mind that more complex models may require more data and often include more assumptions, and may lead to overfitting.